Canadian Pacific 972

-Canadian Pacific Railway No. 972 is a preserved D-10j class 4-6-0 "Ten-wheeler" type steam locomotive built by the Montreal Locomotive Works in 1912.
+Canadian Pacific 972 is a preserved D-10j class "Ten-Wheeler" type steam locomotive built by the Montreal Locomotive Works.
 It was used for pulling branchline and mainline freight trains for the Canadian Pacific Railway, until it was removed from service in 1959.
 It eventually became famous for pulling multiple mainline excursion trains throughout the state of Pennsylvania under the ownership of George Hart.
 It was sold to the Strasburg Rail Road in 1995, who had an initial plan to rebuild it to pull their own tourist trains.
-As of 2023, however, No. 972 is stored outdoors and disassembled in the Strasburg Rail Road's yard.
+As of 2025, No. 972 is stored outdoors and disassembled in the Strasburg Rail Road's yard.

 History

-Revenue service (1912–1959)
+Revenue service

 In the early 20th Century, the Canadian Pacific Railway (CPR) purchased several classes of 4-6-0 "tenwheelers" for their locomotive fleet.
 No. 972 was the eleventh member of the D-10j class, which consisted of twenty-five locomotives constructed in 1912 by the Montreal Locomotive Works in Montreal, Quebec, and they were numbered 962–986.
 The CPR assigned No. 972 to pull short-distance freight trains over their light-weight branchlines.
 During selective years, the locomotive would also pull short freight trains on the CPR's mainline throughout Saskatchewan.
 By the late 1950s, few of the aging 4-6-0s were still in service for the CPR.
 No. 972 was retired from revenue service by the end of 1959, and it was subsequently stored in front of the Weston shops with several other steam locomotives in the form of a scrap line.